by Blaž Rošer

 And it’s not just everyday fixes, like changing a light bulb or a faulty fuse: you will also be able to cope with more complex problems within your household and those of your friends and family.
 And that doesn't only save you money, but also works great as a pick-up line...

 8. You will join an awesome elite

 There are also famous people who changed careers mid-life, but the influence of Electrical Engineering remained and kept them at a steady, upward climb.
-Personalities like Steve Wozniak, long-time business partner of a fellow named Steve Jobs, Mike Bloomberg, former Mayor of New York City, and, last, but not least, Rowan Atkinson, aka the amazing Mr. Bean; all of them were helped by the intuition they developed as electrical engineers and managed to occupy a high position in the field they transitioned into.
+Personalities like Steve Wozniak, long-time business partner of a fellow named Steve Jobs, Mike Bloomberg, former Mayor of New York City, and, last, but not least, Rowan Atkinson, aka the amazing Mr. Bean; all of them were helped by the intuition and problem-solving skills they developed as electrical engineers and managed to occupy a high position in the field they transitioned into.

 Electrical and electronic components are modified, invented and reinvented every day, so you will never be bored!
 You won’t be using the same processor component for more than 10 years.

 New and exciting stuff is available all the time and you will have lots of fun testing and assembling it.